turingschool/data_structures_and_algorithms/red_black_trees/README.markdown

 Again, we have to subdivide these into 2 sub-groups of cases, depending on the color of the aunt nodes.

-1. Aunt node is Red
+1. Aunt/Uncle node is Red
-2. Aunt node is Black
+2. Aunt/Uncle node is Black

-#### Aunt Node is Red Subcase
+#### Aunt/Uncle Node is Red Subcase

 In this case just recoloring can be implemented (no rotations needed!):